 5.4.X CHF-Controlled Quota Management

-CHF may instruct NF consumer to suspend quota management for a given rating group in the current PDU session by setting to ‘true’ in ‘Granted Unit’ information element for the considered rating group within charging data reponse message
+CHF may instruct NF consumer to suspend quota management for a given rating group in the current charging session within charging data reponse message

-When quota management is supended for a given rating group, usage reporting for that rating group includes the value TEMPORARY_OFFLINE_CHARGING in the ‘Quota Management Indicator’ information element in Charging Data Request messages [Update].
+When quota management is supended for a given rating group, usage reporting for that rating group shall indicate that the quota management is temporarely suspended in Charging Data Request messages [Update].
+As in this situation Quota Management triggers are not used, other existing active triggers are used for further usage reporting.

-CHF may instruct NF consumer to resume quota magement for a given rating group for which quota management was privously suspended (i.e. ‘Quota Management Indicator’ is TEMPORARY_OFFLINE_CHARGING) by granting units and setting temporaryOfflineIndicator attribute to ‘flase’ in ‘Granted Unit’ in Charging Data Reponse message.
-NF consumer shall then resume quota management and use ‘ONLINE_CHARGING’ value for Quota Management Indicator in following Charging Data Request messages [Update].
+CHF may instruct NF consumer to resume quota management for a given rating group for which quota management was previously suspended by:

+granting units, indicating that quota management is resumed, in Charging Data Response message, or

+using Re-authorization procedure.